semaver/core-stack/packages/reflector/README.md

 - **`MetadataClassNames.METADATA`**: Contains the class's own information about decorated class members.
 - **`MetadataClassNames.CACHED_METADATA`**: Contains the class's own metadata merged with its superclass’s cached metadata, according to the [Decoration Policies](#decoration-policies).

-> :bulb: These keys (along with `MetadataClassNames.OWN_HASH` / `MetadataClassNames.PARENT_HASH`) are **cross-realm global symbols** created via `Symbol.for("@semaver/reflector/…")`, not string properties.
+> :bulb: These keys (along with `MetadataClassNames.OWN_HASH` / `MetadataClassNames.PARENT_HASH`) are **cross-realm global symbols** created via `Symbol.for("@semaver/reflector/…")` rather than ordinary string properties, which **prevents accidental collisions with ordinary string properties** on the target object.
 They are defined as non-enumerable, so they never appear in `Object.keys`, `for..in`, object spread, or JSON serialization, yet remain readable to the engine via `Reflect`.
 Using `Symbol.for` also means separate copies of the library resolve the **same** key, so metadata written by one copy is readable by another.

 To support the inheritance of decorated class members according to the [Decoration Policies](#decoration-policies), the **cached** metadata property requires calculation and recalculation whenever there are changes.
 The calculation starts from the topmost superclass and proceeds down the inheritance chain through all child classes.
 The cached metadata is optimized with caching to avoid unnecessary recalculations.